ESSR Outreach Program

 – preference should be given to speakers with local knowledge or specific language skills relevant to the country of the venue

-One of the ESSR speakers should be appointed lead lecturer by the chairmen.
-It will be the lead lecturer´s responsibility to act as a liaison with the local organizer in order to finalise the program and to provide the chairman and executive committee with a brief report after the program is completed.
+One of the ESSR speakers should be appointed as the lead lecturer by the chairpersons.
+It will be the lead lecturer´s responsibility to act as a liaison with the local organizer and the ESSR, especially with the chairpersons or other members of the ESSR subcommittees that match with the content of the course program in order to get support for the lectures and tutorials.

 The budget for the outreach program will be included in the treasurer´s annual budget presented to and agreed by the executive committee and the general assembly.
 The ESSR will support 2 programs organized each year with a maximum expense of € 10.000 per program.